Indrasish7/Equity_Research_Tool/README.md

 > "What is Tata Motors launching this quarter?"
 > "How are Mahindra and Tata benefitting from PLI?"
 > "What is the analyst recommendation on Tata stock?"
+> "What is the price of Tiago iCNG?"
 ---

 ## ⚙️ Tech Stack